jeffreysorgen/golf-club-sensors/activity.md

 - Here's some GATT information [(_LINK_)](https://www.oreilly.com/library/view/getting-started-with/9781491900550/ch04.html) from O'Reilly (2014), and its repository, [(_here._)](https://github.com/microbuilder/IntroToBLE)
 - check the hackster.io post in the [Reference](#reference)
   - Here: the [hackster](https://www.hackster.io/gov/imu-to-you-ae53e1) site again
-- I thought I would need to use the BLE UUID spec which I thought was "important for ble"
-  - UUID for BLE: _XXXXXXXX-0000-1000-8000-00805F9B34FB_ _(Look this up to find standard BLE list)_
 - Go simpler.
 Look how they use them in the examples, and use theirs instead.
 Also, make them up: "FFE0" etc.
 - Changed to 16-bit in the code.